lauriequincey/snowlines/README.md

 ## Earth Engine Code
 [Go to: Earth Engine Repository](https://code.earthengine.google.com/?accept_repo=users/lauriequincey/snowlines)

 Clicking the above link will redirect to the Earth Engine java script code editor and will allow users to view and run the code files of this study.
+Written in v0.1.276.

 **Within this Earth Engine repository the finished scripts can be found in the folder "snowlines".
 These are the same scripts pushed to this github repo ("earth engine" folder).**